nessamurmur/ugh/README.md

 Ugh is a learning project so I can learn [Scalatra](http://www.scalatra.org/).
 If I stay motivated long enough it'll be more...

+## API Documentation

+Documentation is generated with [Swagger](http://swagger.io/).

+You can view the API docs at http://niftyn8.github.io/ugh

 ## Build & Run

 ```bash